eric48906/Discord-Token-Generator/README.md

 `🤖 Captcha solving:`
 <br><br>
 The generator has a built-in **hCaptcha AI solver** meaning you won't have to pay for any third-parties to solve captchas for you.
 It has a feature to detect new captchas and has a 99.9% solving rate.
 It also has an undetectable motion data which contributes to the unlock rate.

+> **Info:** I have already created over a million tokens with this generator.
+As I have no more use for it, I've decided to give it back to the community since I quit selling Discord tokens.

 You may create up to **1,000** tokens per minute with this generator.